IBM/build-a-time-series-model-using-fp-predict-plus/README.md

 ## Summary

-In summary, this tutorial helps you to understand how to perform time-series analysis using the FP Predict + Operator hosted on Red Hat Market Place.
+In summary, this tutorial helps you to understand how to perform time-series analysis using the FP Predict Plus Operator hosted on Red Hat Market Place.

 ## Related links